brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 # IANA Considerations

 This document may or many not have any IANA actions.
-(e.g. if the RRTYPEs, DNSKEY algorithms, etc., are defined in other documents, no IANA actions are needed.)
+(e.g. if the RRTYPEs, EDNS subtypes, DNSKEY algorithms, etc., are defined in other documents, no IANA actions are needed.)